8th Wall Alternative

 Teams looking at 8th Wall alternatives are usually weighing three things: whether the renderer is open source, whether the authoring story matches what 8th Wall Studio offered, and whether the platform supports both AR and VR from one codebase.
 ReactVision answers all three.

-JavaScript engine running on a Canvas inside a mobile browser.
+A JavaScript engine running on a Canvas inside a mobile browser.
 Distribution via URL or QR code, no install.
-Strong creative tooling via Studio and the cloud editor, but the rendering ceiling, performance, and persistent-user options are bound by what mobile browsers allow.
+Strong creative tooling, but the rendering ceiling, performance, and persistent-user options are bound by what mobile browsers allow.

 True native rendering through ARKit and ARCore via the MIT-licensed ViroReact library.
-Higher fidelity, native performance, and access to the persistence and analytics that come with shipping inside an app.
-The added bonus: the same open-source renderer covers AR and VR from one project, so you ship to phones, tablets, and Quest headsets from a single codebase.
-Same browser-based authoring story via Studio, on a renderer no vendor can take away.
+Higher fidelity, native performance, and the same open-source renderer covers AR and VR, phones, tablets, and Quest headsets from a single codebase.

 Design in Studio.
 Ship via ViroReact.